ajaikumarvs/Ferro/README.md

 | Distribution | Script file | Single executable |
 | GUI Mode | Yes | CLI only (for now) |

-## ✅ Implementation Status

-**FULLY COMPLETED**: Ferro now provides complete 1:1 functionality with the original Fido script.

-### Completed Features:
-- ✅ **CLI Interface**: Full command-line interface with argument parsing
-- ✅ **Microsoft API Integration**: Complete replication of Fido's API calls
-- ✅ **Session Management**: Proper session whitelisting and ID management
-- ✅ **Anti-Ban Measures**: Randomized delays, proper headers, and request patterns
-- ✅ **Download Functionality**: Full HTTP downloads with progress tracking
-- ✅ **Error Handling**: Complete 715-123130 ban detection and reporting
-- ✅ **Cross-Platform Support**: Works on Windows, macOS, and Linux
-- ✅ **UEFI Shell Support**: Direct downloads from GitHub releases
-- ✅ **Locale Detection**: Automatic system locale and architecture detection

-### Successfully Tested:
-- ✅ **API Communication**: 38+ languages retrieved from Microsoft's servers
-- ✅ **Architecture Detection**: x64 and ARM64 options correctly identified
-- ✅ **Download Process**: UEFI Shell ISO successfully downloaded (15MB)
-- ✅ **Error Handling**: IP ban detection with proper session ID reporting
-- ✅ **Progress Tracking**: Real-time download progress and speed indicators

-**Note:** As of 2023.05, Microsoft has removed access to older releases of Windows ISOs, and the list of releases that can be downloaded has been reduced to only the latest for each version.

 ## Supported Downloads